21 July—26 July 2002

 We might have cut our trip short a little if we had been using a more detailed map.
 As it was we drove right into the guts of Perth, rather unnecessarily I imagine, and then out again, south into the hills.
 It rained heavily as the daylight faded, and we drove on for hours through Pinjarra, then Busselton, and finally into Dunsborough.
 When we finally pulled up outside of Dunsborough Post Office, we called Susie’s Cousin Cate as arranged.
 The kids waited expectantly in the wind and drizzle in the dark of night, glad to be able to stretch their legs.

-The next morning we went for a walk around the house, which is located on 26 acres of land.
-There is a small artificial lake out the front, and Aunt Clare has a couple of Clydesdale horses agisted on the block.
+The next morning we went for a walk outside.
+The house is located on 26 acres of land.
+There is a small artificial lake out the front, and Aunt Claire has a couple of Clydesdale horses agisted on the block.
 We hung around and watched the blacksmith at work while one of them was getting re-shod.
 He didn’t have a blacksmith’s shop, but instead carried a gas-powered stove on the back of a ute which could heat a horseshoe until it glowed bright orange.
 He could then beat it into shape on an anvil that he lowered off the back of the truck.
 After watching this process for a while, we walked on.
-Ruby and Clare Junior collected wildflowers amongst the wet grass.
+Ruby and Clare collected wildflowers amongst the wet grass.
 It was agreed that I would cook up a curry for dinner, so in the afternoon Cate and the kids went into Dunsborough to do some shopping and hire a couple of videos.
 I stayed back and started cooking.

-When Susie and Cate returned from the yoga lesson we had a lovely dinner of roast pork cooked by Clare senior, which we shared with Val, one of her local friends who turned up wearing a delightful costume that made her look like some kind of elfin queen.
+When Susie and Cate returned from the yoga lesson we had a lovely dinner of roast pork cooked by Claire, which we shared with Val, one of her local friends who turned up wearing a delightful costume that made her look like some kind of elfin queen.

 Wednesday was another service day.
 Susie got a haircut, we went shopping to buy some vegetables, and dropped in to see Cate’s brother, Tony, in his book shop in Dunsborough.